l-vo/photos-picker/README.md

 Note that uploaders don't append new photos.
 Either the directory must be empty or the uploader clear it before copying files.

 * `FilesystemUploader`: copy the photos to a given directory.
 This directory must exist and be empty.
-* `DropBoxUploader`: upload the photos to Dropbox. ***Be careful, the script empty the `/photos` directory, you must limit your token access to application for avoiding unwanted deletions***.
+* `DropBoxUploader`: upload the photos to Dropbox.
+Note that you should limit your token access to application.
+Creating a full access token is not needed and may induce security issues.

 More details [here](doc/uploaders.md)